 Haney says, “Ethan’s world suddenly comes crashing down once again when Chris Redfield, an unexpected yet familiar face makes an appearance, setting off a chain of events that sees a distraught Ethan seeking answers to Chris’s shocking actions… and ultimately finding him in a mysterious village.”

 That’s all we know about a Resident Evil 8 for now, but be sure to check back for more details.
-Resident Evil joins our long list of upcoming games on PC, but in the meantime, here’s the best horror games on PC you can play right now.
+Resident Evil joins our long list of upcoming games on PC, but in the meantime, here are the best horror games on PC you can play right now.